|Applications can be submitted through ERAS at www.aamc.org/eras. Complete details and timelines are available on the ERAS website.|

 Inpatient rotations include assignment to the general medical floors and intensive care units as well as our specialty divisions.
 These required rotations are illustrated in the rotation schedule.
 The residency program incorporates training in preventive medicine, interviewing skills, cultural diversity, cost-effective management and computer skills.

 Under the supervision of the full-time faculty and attending staff, residents participate in daily rounds on each unit.
 Residents complete patient evaluations, develop treatment plans, perform procedures and write all patient orders.
-Residents are also responsible for the ongoing care and monitoring of the patients in the 29-bed intensive care unit (interconnecting cardiac, pulmonary, and general medicine ICUs).
+Residents are also responsible for the ongoing care and monitoring of the patients in the 20-bed Medical Intensive Care Unit and the 10-bed Cardiac Intensive Care Unit.

-The nature of the program allows residents to work with other medical specialties such as ophthalmology, gynecology, adolescent medicine, and psychiatry.
-Additionally, it enables the resident to work with an inter-disciplinary team including social services, home care, and nutritional support staff.
-This experience provides the resident with an understanding of the full range of care and support services available to patients.
+The structure of the program allows residents exposure to other medical specialties such as ophthalmology, gynecology, adolescent medicine, and psychiatry.
+Additionally, it enables the resident to work with an inter-disciplinary team including social services, case management, home care, and nutritional support staff.
+This experience provides the resident with an understanding of the full range of care and support services available to patients, preparing the resident for the complexities of health care delivery in today’s world.
+Maimonides also has a modern simulation lab, which is incorporated into many aspects of the education of our residents.

 The curriculum offers significant outpatient and ambulatory care "continuity" experience in both the outpatient clinic and private office practice settings.
 Every resident is assigned to an outpatient primary care team, supervised by an attending faculty physician.
 Each team is assigned a panel of patients.
-This weekly outpatient continuity experience allows the resident the opportunity to establish a relationship with a panel of patients throughout the three years of training and to study the natural history of various diseases which are not seen in the acute hospital setting.
-The monthly private office rotations further enhances the ambulatory and continuity education of residents, while exposing them to office-based patient care management activities and services.
+The outpatient continuity experience allows the resident the opportunity to establish a relationship with a panel of patients throughout the three years of training.
+The academic year for the categorical residents is scheduled as a “4+1” system, allowing one week of dedicated primary care and ambulatory subspecialty time every fifth week throughout the year.
+This new schedule was implemented for the 2013-2014 year and has been popular with our current residents.
+It provides for a separation between the inpatient and outpatient experiences, thus enhancing the education in both settings and permitting the residents to focus on the task at hand.